-Everyone loves a parade, and in Los Angeles you can welcome Santa when his sled lands in Hollywood or watch a procession of colorfully decorated boats of all shapes and sizes.
+Everyone loves a parade!
+During the holidays in Los Angeles, you can welcome Santa Claus when his sled lands on Hollywood Boulevard, watch a procession of colorfully decorated boats, and experience the world-famous Rose Parade.

 Every year on the Sunday after Thanksgiving, Santa Claus arrives in Tinseltown along with floats, celebrities, and marching bands along Hollywood Boulevard.
 The 86th Annual Hollywood Christmas Parade is taking place on Sunday, Nov.
 26. The Grand Marshal is Dr. Oz, the Daytime Emmy Award winning host of "The Dr. Oz Show" and health expert for "The Oprah Winfrey Show" for six seasons.
 The parade will once again be hosted by Erik Estrada and Laura McKenzie, with celebrity guest hosts Dean Cain and Montel Williams, along with Garrett Clayton and Elizabeth Stanton.

 Starting on Hollywood Boulevard at Orange, the U-shaped parade route travels east to Vine Street, south on Vine to Sunset Boulevard, and west on Sunset back to Orange.
 To get to the parade, Go Metro and take the Metro Red Line to the Hollywood/Vine or Hollywood/Highland Station.